YuemingGuo9/yuemingguo.github.io/essays/AI-reflection.md

 There were moments I almost slipped into over-reliance—especially under time pressure.
 Once, during a timed WOD, I pasted the prompt into ChatGPT and submitted the code it gave me because I was running out of time.
 It worked, but I didn’t learn much from it.

 That experience made me rethink how I use AI.
-Since then, I’ve made a conscious effort to **treat AI as a guide, not a shortcut**.
+Since then, I’ve made a conscious effort to treat AI as a guide, not a shortcut.
 If I can’t explain what a line of code is doing, then I know I shouldn’t submit it.

 ### VII.
 AI in the Bigger Picture